 Coming in to land through the clearing smoke trail.

 In this shot, you can see how close they were from our vantage point at the north end of Boeing Field.
-Ear plugs would have been a good idea.
+Ear plugs are a good idea when watching the Blue Angels from Boeing Field.

 When those iconic blue and gold jets take to the sky, all of Seattle watches.